 Content

 This unit explores the world of the Old Testament and demonstrates its enduring relevance.
 It provides insights into the diverse historical, cultural, social, and literary contexts of Old Testament literature.
 Through the study of selected biblical passages, students engage with various methods of interpretation, integrate perspectives of faith and reason, and discover pastoral and educational applications of these ancient texts for today.
 The unit also examines thematic and theological links between the Old and New Testaments.
-(This unit may be offered in intensive or online mode.)

 Unit code: BA1001C

-Unit status: Approved (New unit)
+Unit status: Approved (Major revision)

 Points: 18.0